 Masking is a complex coping mechanism frequently employed by individuals with autism, including those who are undiagnosed or late-diagnosed.
-It involves consciously or unconsciously hiding one’s autistic traits and adopting behaviors that are considered more socially acceptable or neurotypical.
-Masking can encompass a wide range of strategies and efforts, from mimicking facial expressions and body language to suppressing stimming behaviors (self-stimulatory behaviors, such as hand-flapping or rocking) and forcing oneself to make eye contact during conversations.
+It involves consciously or unconsciously hiding one’s autistic traits and adopting behaviours that are considered more socially acceptable or neurotypical.
+Masking can encompass a wide range of strategies and efforts, from mimicking facial expressions and body language to suppressing stimming behaviours (self-stimulatory behaviours, such as hand-flapping or rocking) and forcing oneself to make eye contact during conversations.
 Here’s a closer look at the concept of masking:

 Reasons for Masking